 If you have sensitive skin or you are prone to skin sensitisation and unwanted reactions, try a little bit of this at the back of your hand first and consult a medical doctor if you are concerned.

-With that being said, the following compounds present in this cream have been either proven or claimed by some to be sensitizers, irritants, allergens etc: Butylene Glycol, PEG-100 Stearate, Retinol, Tocopheryl Acetate, Sodium Hydroxide, Pentylene Glycol, Benzoic Acid, Phenoxyethanol.
+The following compounds present in this cream have been either proven or claimed by some to be sensitizers, irritants, allergens etc: Butylene Glycol, PEG-100 Stearate, Retinol, Tocopheryl Acetate, Sodium Hydroxide, Pentylene Glycol, Benzoic Acid, Phenoxyethanol.

 Full list of ingredients: